-His previous books include Dallas 1963, co-written with Bill Minutaglio and winner of the PEN USA Award for Research Nonfiction.
+His previous books include Dallas 1963, winner of the PEN USA Award for Research Nonfiction.
 He is also the author of the acclaimed books, J. Frank Dobie: A Liberated Mind and Texas Literary Outlaws: Six Writers in the Sixties and Beyond.

-He is a longtime curator at the Wittliff Collections at Texas State University in San Marcos, which holds the literary papers of the region's leading writers.
+He is a longtime curator at the Wittliff Collections at Texas State University in San Marcos, which holds the literary papers of many major authors.
 He has developed and curated over 30 exhibitions at the Wittliff.

 He has been a series editor for a university press and has helped develop several books for publication.
 His edited volumes include The Essential J. Frank Dobie, Land of the Permanent Wave: An Edwin "Bud" Shrake Reader and (as co-editor) Lone Star Sleuths: Mystery-Detective Fiction in Texas.

 Davis is a public speaker who has given talks across Texas and the country.
 His writing has appeared in many publications, from The Daily Beast and Politico to the Southwestern Historical Quarterly and Texas Observer.